raulh82vlc/Movies-Finder/README.md

 # Movies Finder
 Movies Finder in combination with Material design can be aligned with *Clean architecture* by means of *Model-View-Presenter (MVP)*.

+## Overview
-At this open-source project it is decoupled between `android` and `domain` modules or high level layers.
+At this open-source project, it is decoupled between `android` and `domain` modules or high level layers.

-This means, `android` is strongly coupled with the Android framework and `domain` is decoupled from it, and can be re-used for other purposes when required as is purely Java based, but not framework coupled.
+This means, `android` is strongly coupled with the Android framework and `domain` is decoupled from it, and can be re-used for other purposes when required as is purely *Java* based, but not framework coupled.

 Inside the those modules, there are some good practices being employed, for instance:
 - There is an implementation of the *repository pattern* with a datasource (it could be extended to have a cache datasource in the future).